-If there were ever evidence needed that the social media world moves quickly, video livestreaming apps Periscope and Meerkat are it.
-Both have sprung up out of the blue in the last few weeks alone, and have been causing a frenetic furore online about what they mean for social.
+If there were ever evidence needed that the social media world moves quickly, video live-streaming apps Periscope and Meerkat are it.
+Both have sprung up out of the blue in the last few weeks alone, and have been causing a frenetic furore online about what they mean for social media marketing.

 Here’s everything you need to know about Meerkat and Periscope, and why live social video streaming is about to change the way you – and your customers – consume information and interact online.